carbon-language/carbon-lang/lld/README.md

-LLVM Object Link Editor (lold)
+LLVM Linker (lld)
 ==============================

-This directory and its subdirectories contain source code for the LLVM Object Link Editor, a modular cross platform linker which is built as part of the LLVM compiler infrastructure project.
+This directory and its subdirectories contain source code for the LLVM Linker, a modular cross platform linker which is built as part of the LLVM compiler infrastructure project.

-lold is open source software.
+lld is open source software.
 You may freely distribute it under the terms of the license agreement found in LICENSE.txt.